-The balance of the Pensions Reserve increased by £155.811 million during 2020/2021.
+The Pensions Reserve fell by £278,354 million during 2022/2023.
 The table reconciles the movement and includes a significant change due to Actuarial gains or losses on pension's assets and liabilities.
 This movement is explained in more detail within Note 39.